Other Medical Sciences Programmes

 - Prognostic modelling of coronary inflammation and plaque vulnerability using deep-learning of cardiac computed tomography imaging

 Lead supervisor: Professor Charalambos Antoniades; commercial partner: Caristo Diagnostics

 Lead supervisor: Professor Simon J. Davis; commercial partner: MiroBio Ltd / Gilead Sciences

 - Inter-vendor standardisation and quality assurance of quantitative cardiovascular magnetic resonance (CMR) T1-mapping for clinical practice and trials

-Lead supervisor: Prof Stefan K. Piechnik; commercial partner: General Electric Healthcare (GEHC)
+Lead supervisor: Professor Stefan Piechnik; commercial partner: General Electric Healthcare (GEHC)

-Lead supervisor: Dr Ladislav Valkovič; commercial partner: RAPID Biomedical GmbH
+Lead supervisor: Professor Ladislav Valkovič; commercial partner: RAPID Biomedical GmbH

 MEDICAL SCIENCES DOCTORAL TRAINING CENTRE 4 YEAR PHD PROGRAMMES

 The DTC programmes are structured 4 year DPhil programmes; applications and admissions for the separate themes are handled by the DTC.
 The awards are generous, and although the fees are covered at the Home rate, International students who are offered places may get additional funding via a Clarendon Scholarship.